Are you wondering whether an exercise science degree is right for your career?

 Income is influenced by several factors aside from just your credentials.

-The level of experience can change how much of an income you are able to net.
+The level of experience can change how much of an income you can net.
 Having experience is one of the most bankable traits in your possession.

-Another way income is affected based on location.
-Operating in a high-income metropolitan area vs. operating in a low-income area directly impacts how much you can hope to earn.
+Another way income is affected is based on location.
+Working in fitness centers in a high-income metropolitan area vs. operating in a low-income area directly impacts how much you can hope to earn.

-In that case, relocating for better opportunities is a fair enough consideration and can pay off in a big way with all other things in place.
+In that case, relocating for better opportunities is a fair enough consideration and can pay off in a big way with all other things in place, or you could consider taking your fitness business online to reach an even wider audience.

-Aside from the seven we’ve mentioned, having a qualification in exercise science can place you in numerous other fields of practice.
+Aside from the seven we’ve mentioned, qualifying exercise science can place you in numerous other fields of practice.
 Here are a few of those.

 - Athletic Director